WolkenWelten - Voxel Sandbox Game

 Performance is quite important to me because there are a lot of people who only have cheap laptops/phones instead of big gaming desktops.
 This combined with the focus on cooperative multiplayer forces me to pay extra attention to Performance/Bloat so that everyone can join in, even if they don't have the money for a fancy gaming rig.

-Controls
+Game Controls

 Mouse / Keyboard